-On the other hand, singers of country sing with what they call a Twang, a cat-like vocal technique which isn’t necessarily pleasurably to all ears but which not only makes the voice brighter with a less breathy tone but also can make your voice louder.
+On the other hand, singers of country sing with what they call a Twang, a cat-like vocal technique that isn’t necessarily pleasurably to all ears but which not only makes the voice brighter with a less breathy tone but also can make your voice louder.

 4. Country Music is Old Fashioned

-Country Music is a genre of popular music whose origins trace back to blues, church music such as Southern Gospel and American Folk genres.
+Country Music is a genre of popular music whose origins trace back to blues, and church music such as Southern Gospel and American Folk genres.
 However, the public interest in blues evolved as the genre did, while the public interest in country music became stagnant due to the conservatism of this particular genre.

-In fact, only around 30% of country music listeners belong to the age bracket between 18 to 34 years old.
+Only around 30% of country music listeners belong to the age bracket between 18 to 34 years old.
 Values related to old and mostly conservative people are also associated with country music, for example, interests related to spending most of their time with their families or even having dinner with them every night, which is considered an important ritual.

 According to a 2016 country music demographic study published in brandongaille.com, only 49% of people recognized having a positive opinion of country music.

 With new generations leading the way in mainstream music taste and being heavily influenced by technology and social media, the ideal audience for country music is becoming smaller day by day.

 When it comes to technology, most of the listeners of country music, around 56%, recognized needing help and instruction to use and understand their technological devices and networks properly.
 This indicates that most country music fans aren’t probably young people who usually have an instinctive usage of technology and whose taste is directly influenced by whatever happens on social media.